yusufozturk/panther/docs/gitbook/log-analysis/supported-logs/README.md

 # Supported Logs

-Panther can analyze the following log sources below to detect threats.
+Panther can analyze the following log sources to detect threats.

 To request a new one, please open a [Github issue](https://github.com/panther-labs/panther/issues)!